 The email campaign that Nathan and his team were running did not include a call-to-action.
 It only linked back to their website.
 So, they started a lead generation campaign and personalized each email for their clients.
 How’d they get that information?
 Through a survey form that they posted on LinkedIn!
 Each week, they would send emails to 20 people at the same time using the personalized information.

 The Results – 27% Increase in Leads Generated!

 The personalized email campaign, with a dedicated call-to-action and specific product links, resulted in a windfall of leads.
 Their email open rates shot up to around 27% as a result.

 The content on your website is integral to your lead generation efforts.
 Most people don’t realize this, but content marketing is easily one of the best B2B lead generation channels.
 Content is also one of the most important elements of high-converting landing pages.

 At its core, content marketing is simply writing quality content and distributing it through multiple avenues.
-The more eyes you are able to get on your blog posts and articles, the higher your chances of increasing conversions and sign-ups.
+The more eyes you are able to get on your blog posts and articles, the higher your chances of increasing conversion rate, conversions, and sign-ups.